Interfaith marriage in Judaism: Orthodox Judaism

 Orthodox Judaism adheres strictly to historic Jewish attitudes to intermarriage, refusing to accept intermarriages as valid or legitimate, along with strictly forbidding sexual intercourse with a member of a different faith.
 Orthodox rabbis do not officiate at interfaith weddings and generally avoid facilitating them, also try to avoid assisting them in other ways.
 Secular intermarriage is seen as apostasy, and intermarried individuals are effectively cut off from most Orthodox communities.
 Outreach efforts by some groups, such as Chabad and Modern Orthodox Jews, do reach out to intermarried Jews, particularly target intermarried Jewish women, since Orthodox law considers the children of Jewish women to be Jewish regardless of the father's status.
 Orthodox teachings view marriage between a Jewish man and woman as a reunion of two halves of the same soul, making relationships with non-Jews a disgrace.
 Some Orthodox families observe shiva (mourning rites) for relatives who marry outside the faith, symbolically mourning the potential loss of future generations who may not be raised as Jewish.

-Intermarriage is sometimes referred to in Orthodox circles as the "Silent Holocaust."
+Intermarriage is controversially referred to as the "Silent Holocaust" (שואה שקטה) in some Orthodox circles.
+Communal leaders, such as Rabbi Ephraim Buchwald of the National Jewish Outreach Program, popularized the phrase.
+Buchwald claimed in 1992 that the Jewish community would not be recognizable in 25 to 30 years.